-That’s where Truss comes in - we offer coworking spaces at some of the most popular and affordable locations in Chicago, DC, Houston, Dallas and Austin, and growing.
+That’s where Truss comes in - we offer coworking spaces at some of the most popular and affordable locations in Boston, Chicago, Los Angeles and Washington, DC.

 We sat down with our co-founder, Bobby Goodman, to discuss how a small business owner can find the right coworking space.

 Q: What's the best way that Truss works with coworking spaces?

 Bobby: We make finding a coworking space easy and convenient.
 In the past, a small or medium sized business owner would need to go to each individual coworking website (or talk with a broker).
 Now, we offer a way for the business owners to view what’s available and at what cost, understand the differences, review the amenities - all in one place.
 That gives the business owners the opportunity to see what’s the best fit, without ever having to leave their desk.

 Plus, the coworking companies appreciate that we’re essentially a free marketing channel to the end user - the small business owner.
 Often times it is the business owner who is searching for office space, but sometimes it can be an assistant, HR or account coordinator.

 Q: How is Truss different from people looking to rent in coworking spaces?

 Bobby: Sure.
 Truss aggregates all the coworking options in one place on our platform.
 There wasn’t a single place to find and explore coworking spaces in the past and before you know it, you wasted a lot of time going from website to website comparing square footage, amenities, costs and more.
 We aggregate the highest and lowest cost options - with quality images, details and more - before you even have to get off your couch.